jamesmh/PersonalBlog/source/_posts/How-To-Build-Modular-Monoliths-With-NETCore-Razor-Class-Libraries.md

 I hope you found this article helpful and informative.
 I'm sure you can see that razor class libraries are a really exciting feature of .NET Core that hasn't been talked about too much.

-This is one way to use them and for some it might work really well!
+This is one way to use them and for some cases it might work really well!

-Here are some resources about topics we covered:
+Here are some resources about the topics we covered:

 - [Blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-3.1)
 - [Razor Components](https://docs.microsoft.com/en-us/aspnet/core/blazor/components?view=aspnetcore-3.1)